-Ever since the Internet became widely available, there has been an obsession with “going viral,” or producing content so interesting, or funny or cute that millions upon millions of people view it.
+Ever since the Internet became widely available, there’s been an obsession with “going viral,” or producing content so interesting, or funny or cute that millions upon millions of people view it.
 It could be (and often has been) videos of cats or babies—or both.
 It could be a photo, a short story, an op-ed—anything.
 Whatever the form, there is something about viral content that is inherently attractive to viewers.
 So, before you decide if going viral is for you, there are some things you should consider.

 Don’t sacrifice good content for going viral